-Death of Emeritus Professor Bob Bottle of City University announced.
 JIS publishes a dedicated Festschrift issue.
-IIS approves new mission statement: "The IIS sets, maintains, monitors and promotes standards of excellence in the science and management of information".
+JIS approves new mission statement: "The IIS sets, maintains, monitors and promotes standards of excellence in the science and management of information".
 Revised Criteria for Information Science finalised following comment by members with an easy, practical instrument for their application.
-9661 Controversial proposal to develop a formal alliance with the LA presented to 38th AGM fails to achieve clear result.
+Revised Criteria proposal to develop a formal alliance with the LA presented to 38th AGM fails to achieve clear result.
 Post-AGM postal ballot approved an alliance - for 452, against 199.
 Council establishes IIS working party to pursue implementation.
 AGM urges alliance communications to be open and accessible to members.
 Coalition for Public Information (CoPI) launched.
 IIS provides pump priming and administrative support.
 Plans widely supported by other institutions.
-First Records and Information Management (RIMI) Awards presented in a project backed by IIS.
-RMS.
-Society of Archivists, and the Scientific Archivists group to enhance the business role of records and information тападегs.
+First Records and Information Management (RIMI) Awards presented in a project backed by IIS, RMS, Society of Acrivity, and the Scientific Archivists group to enhance the business role of records and information management (RIMI) awards presented in a project backed by IIS, RMS, Society of Acrivity.
+De Death of Emeritus Professor Bob Bottle of City University announced. r ri Publishes a dedicated Festschrift issue.
+IS approves new mission statement: "The IIS sets, maintains, monitors and promotes standards of excellence the science and management of information".
+Revised Criteria for Information Science finalised following comment by members with an easy, practical trument for their application.
+Controversial proposal to develop a formal alliance with the LA presented to 38th AGM fails to achieve clear ult.
+Post-AGM postal ballot approved an alliance with the LA presented to 38th AGM fails to achieve clear cult.
+Post-AGM postal ballot approved an alliance - for 452, against 199.
+Council establishes IIS working party provides pumplementation.
+AGM urges alliance communications to be open and accessible to members.
+Coalition for Public Information (CoPI) launched.
+IIS provides pump priming and administrative support.
+The supported by other institutions.
+First Records and Information Management (RIMI) Awards presented in a project backed by IIS, RMS, Society Archivists, and the Scientific Archivists group to enhance the business role of records and information anagers.